The Finals: Bunny Bash

 Bunny Bash was a limited-time event game mode, which was a variant of Power Shift.
 This event lasted from March 27 to April 10, 2024.
 In Bunny Bash, contestants choose a preset loadout for each of the three builds in the game.
 These loadouts promoted the new weapons introduced to the game at the start of Season 2, including the Famas and the KS-23.
 Similar to the Smoking Guns event, each Build was able to use the frag grenades, pyro grenades, and gas grenades.
 Light was limited to the Grappling Hook as the Specialization, and The Sword and The SR-84 (Sniper Rifle) for the weapons.
 Medium was restricted to the Healing Beam as the Specialization and the Famas and Model 1887 for the weapons.
 Heavy was restricted to Charge 'n Slam for the Specialization, and the KS-23 and The Sledgehammer for the weapons.
 Similar to Smoking Guns, there was also a specific set of cosmetics for this game mode in the form of Easter-themed bunny suits, which all players had equipped during the match.
 By completing certain contracts within Bunny Bash, contestants could obtain the cosmetic items worn in the game mode in addition to Easter-themed weapon skins.
-During the match, the gameplay was the same as regular Power Shift, except that the map was always SYS$HORIZON and there were Easter-style objects and decorations across the map.
+During the match, the gameplay was the same as regular Power Shift, except that the arena was always SYS$HORIZON and there were Easter-style objects and decorations.

 Heavy Hitters

-Heavy Hitters was a limited-time event game mode that lasted from May 22 to June 12, 2025, which included a new map designed to be the interior of an "OSPUZE Tiger Juice" can, a drink created by one of the gameshow's sponsors.
-All contestants get a preset loadout on the Heavy class with the Charge n' Slam, and a modified Sledgehammer that swings up for its alternate attack.
-The goal was to knock other player's off the map with updated interactions that caused the Sledgehammer to deal significant knockback.
-The lower the health of a player, the farther they would travel when hit, much like the game Super Smash Bros, and the goal was to earn $3000 (30 total eliminations).
+Heavy Hitters was a limited-time event game mode that lasted from May 22 to June 12, 2025, which included a new arena designed to be the interior of an "OSPUZE Tiger Juice" can, a drink created by one of the gameshow's sponsors.
+All contestants get a preset loadout on the Heavy build with the Charge n' Slam, and a modified Sledgehammer that swings up for its alternate attack.
+The goal was to knock other player's off the arena with updated interactions that caused the Sledgehammer to deal significant knockback.
+The lower the health of a player, the further they would travel when hit, similar to the game Super Smash Bros, and the goal was to earn $3000 (30 total eliminations).

 Blast Off!

 Blast Off! was a limited-time event game mode that lasted from July 3 to July 17, 2025.
-This game mode follows Deathmatch rules with some modifications: The first team to earn 35 kills, or which team has the most kills before the timer runs out, wins the round.
+This game mode follows Deathmatch rules with some modifications: The first team to earn 35 eliminations, or whichever team has the most eliminations before the timer runs out, wins the round.
 Every player is locked to playing as a Medium, with no access to specializations.
-Additionally, every player receives the CL-40, APS Turret, Bounce Pad and RPG as gadgets.
-For aesthetics, the graphics and sound quality of the game are reduced, new sound effects for weapons were added, and a new announcer was used for the game mode.
+Additionally, every player receives the CL-40, APS Turret, Jump Pad and RPG-7 as gadgets.
+For aesthetics, the graphics and sound quality were reduced, new sound effects for weapons were added, and a different announcer was used for the game mode.